rokozeit/herkunft_daten/README.md

 I created an [app](https://github.com/rokozeit/herkunft) that let you identify manufacturer by selecting the country and the approval number.

-I do not have an agreement with the authorities managing and maintaining the data.
+I do not have an agreement with the authorities managing and maintaining the data to use the data.
 So I cannot provide the data or the app with the data.
+You unfortunatly need to do this part of the magig yourself.

 The python scripts provided here download the content and add them to a sqlite data base.
 Due to usage rights I did not include the files nor the data base.